system76/docs/content/managing-apps.md

 ![cosmic deb file on download](/images/managing-apps/IURA_22_5.png)

-3. After downloading, go to the Downloads folder and double click the .deb file.
+3. After downloading, go to the Downloads folder and double-click the .deb file.

 ![cosmic store icon](/images/managing-apps/IURA_24_5.png)

-4. Cosmic Store will open automatically and present you with the option to install the file.
+4. The COSMIC Store will open and present you with the option to install the file.

 ![cosmic store downloaded file installation](/images/managing-apps/IURA_24_6.png)